jdegoes/blueeyes/README.md

       }
     }

-#### Request Logging

-The request logging combinator allows you to log all requests.

 ## Data Exchange

 ### JSON

 BlueEyes comes with the most fully-featured Scala library for JSON parsing, rendering, and manipulation.
+The library is derived from Lift Json, but with more features and a more uniform API.

 ## Persistence